 Banks offer a range of credit cards targeted towards businesses.
 Sole proprietors, who wish to keep their company expenses separate from their personal charges, can also benefit from these cards.
 Businesspeople want to earn rewards for using their credit cards, and receive travel perks.

-American Express offers its Business Gold Rewards charge card to companies and individuals willing to pay an annual fee in order to receive extensive benefits and rewards.
+The Enhanced Business Gold Rewards Card from American Express OPEN is ideal for companies and individuals willing to pay an annual fee in order to receive extensive benefits and rewards.

 - Membership Rewards Points.
 The American Express Membership Rewards program is highly regarded for its flexible awards redemption opportunities.
-Cardholders earn three points per dollar spent on airfare, two points for advertising, gas, and shipping, and one point per dollar for everything else (no limit on earned points).
+Cardholders earn three points per dollar spent on airfare, two points for advertising, gas, shipping, and direct purchases made with select computer hardware and software providers, and one point per dollar for everything else (up to $100,000 in each category per year, then 1 point).
 Points can be redeemed for gift cards, merchandise, and cash back.
 Additionally, points can be redeemed for frequent flyer miles with most major airlines.
 Membership Rewards points do not expire.

 - Charge Card.
 This is not a credit card.
 A credit card is a revolving account that charges customers interest and allows cardholders to carry a balance.
 Unlike a credit card, any purchases made on a charge card must be paid in full every month, or the cardholder will be in default.
 There is no standard APR for a charge card, but there are late payment fees and penalty interest rates.
 Cardholders must pay their entire balance on time every month in order to avoid these fees.

 - Additional Employee Cards.
 Businesses can order additional cards for authorized employees, for an additional annual fee of $50.
 Businesses may combine rewards points earned by all employees into one account.